 The large number of free-free transition probabilities for +ve energy AI levels $E_i, E'i > 0$ may be computed using RM or atomic structure codes (viz.
-[33, 37]).
-Free-free transitions are not considered in the results in Figs. 2 and 3 but included in the results discussed in Table 1, although it is found to be practically negligible.
+[29, 30]).
+Free-free transitions are not considered in the results in figures 2 and 3 but included in the results discussed in table 1, although they are found to be practically negligible.